 - MP for Banff & Buchan

 Eilidh was born in 1969 in Aberdeen, and grew up in Macduff, Banffshire.

-After studies in Scotland and Canada, Eilidh taught at Glasgow University for several years before moving into a public affairs role with the Scottish Carers’ Alliance, a network of carer, disability and children’s organisations working together to support people looking after elderly, sick or disabled relatives or friends at home.
+After studies in Scotland and Canada, Eilidh taught at Glasgow University before moving into a public affairs role with the Scottish Carers’ Alliance, a network of carer, disability and children’s organisations working together to support people looking after elderly, sick or disabled relatives.

 In her spare time, she enjoys music and reading.